tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 on this common and critical operation is very important.
 The current JSON-RPC implementation relies heavily on type introspection via reflection, which is known to be very slow in Go.
-We should therefore produce benchmarks of this method to determine how much overhead we are added to what is likely to be a very common operation.
+We should therefore produce benchmarks of this method to determine how much overhead we are adding to what, is likely to be, a very common operation.

 The other JSON-RPC methods are much less critical to the core functionality of Tendermint.
 While there may other points of performance consideration within the RPC, methods that do not receive high volumes of requests should not be prioritized for performance consideration.

-NOTE: There is ongoing work to inspect and alter the JSON-RPC framework, so much of these RPC-related performance considerations can either wait until that work is done or be considered concordantly with the in-flight changes to the JSON-RPC.
+NOTE: Previous discussion of the RPC framework was done in [ADR 57][adr-57] and there is ongoing work to inspect and alter the JSON-RPC framework in [RFC 002][rfc-002].
+Much of these RPC-related performance considerations can either wait until the work of RFC 002 work is done or be considered concordantly with the in-flight changes to the JSON-RPC.

 ### Protocol